-- a) GUI: click on the red "Exit" button on the main GUI - b) icon: click on the desktop icon called "shutdown ECHELLE" - c) type, on any terminal or console, "shutdown_ECHELLE" - d) type, in any terminal or console, "shutdown_application ECHELLE" In all cases a red xterm will appear showing the shutdown process.
+- a) GUI: click on the red "Exit" button on the main GUI - b) icon: click on the desktop icon called "shutdown_CHIRON" - c) type, on any terminal or console, "shutdown_CHIRON" - d) type, in any terminal or console, "shutdown_application CHIRON" In all cases a red xterm will appear showing the shutdown process.
+To shutdown CHIRTEMP the procdure is similar, but remember that CHIRTEMP should NOT be shutdown normally -only if the instrument will be taken apart, or the RTDs will be disconnected, etc. CHIRTEMP should normally be running so it always gather the log files.
 Chapter 2: Main GUI Reference When the application has started and it is ready, the user is presented with a single window.
 When the startup process started with no failures, then the three LEDs on the upper right corner of the GUI should appear GREEN, stating that the detector controller, TCS connection and temperature controller are initialized and ready.
 Figure 2.1 shows the main GUI and its LEDs